hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 comments: true
 permalink: /blog/text-to-image-models-ethics/
 categories:
-  - gender, bias
+  - research
 tags:
-  - gender, bias
+  - research, ai, gender
 ---

 This is part 2 of a two-part series of posts on text-to-image models.
 In [part 1](https://hkotek.com/blog/text-to-image-models-shallow-parsing/), I examined the language processing abilities of these models, concluding that there is very little of it happening, if any.
 The models seem to engage in a shallow parsing strategy, picking out prominent lexical items and defaulting to their most common interpretation in the training data.[^1]